chaalpritam/carbide-node/REPLICATION.md

 # Carbide Network Replication & Multi-Provider Architecture

-> **Note**: This document has been updated to reflect the **decentralized marketplace** architecture.
-For the original centralized approach, see the legacy sections.
+**v1.0.0 Implementation Status**: Core multi-provider architecture implemented and tested

+> **Note**: This document describes the replication architecture, with basic multi-provider support implemented in v1.0.0.
+Advanced features like automated failover and dynamic replication are planned for Phase 2.

 ## Storage Model Evolution